 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For more information, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks as described in Before you begin. - 3.
-Remove any media from the drive. - 4.
-Stop the system, as described in Stopping a system or logical partition. - 5.
+For more information, see Control panel LEDs. - 2.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 3.
+Complete the prerequisite tasks as described in Before you begin. - 4.
+Stop the media device and eject any media. - 5.
+Stop the system, as described in Stopping a system or logical partition. - 6.
+Remove the front cover: - For a rack-mounted system, see Removing the front cover from a rack-mounted model. - For a stand-alone system, see Removing the front cover from a stand-alone model. - 7.
+For a rack-mounted system, place the system into the service position, as described in Placing a rack-mounted model into the service position. - 8.
 Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.

-Note: This system might be equipped with a second power supply.
+Note: This system is equipped with a second power supply.
 Before continuing with this procedure, ensure that the power source to the system has been completely disconnected.
 (L003)